-- A. Invitation to Bid - The Invitation to Bid is used when the County is capable of establishing precise Specifications or defining, with specificity, a scope of Services for the Commodities, or Services or Construction sought.
-Through this process, Vendors are able to compete on a cost basis for like Commodities, or Services or Construction. - 2.
+A. Invitation to Bid

+- 1. The Invitation to Bid is used when the County is capable of establishing precise Specifications or defining, with specificity, a scope of Services for the Commodities or Services sought.
+Through this process, Vendors are able to compete on a cost basis for like Commodities or Services. - 2.
 Invitations to Bid shall include Specifications, required qualifications, and all principal terms and conditions applicable to the Procurement. - 3.
 The Award will be made to the Responsible Vendor with the lowest Responsive Bid. - 4.
 In an Invitation to Bid process, the County may consider the following factors in addition to price when determining whether a Vendor is Responsible and a Bid is Responsive: - a.
 Ability, capacity and skill of the Vendor to perform the Contract. - b.
 Whether the Vendor can perform the Contract within the time specified, without delay, interference, or conflict with current workload. - c.
-Character, integrity, reputation, judgment, experience and efficiency of the Vendor. - d.
+Character, integrity, reputation, judgment, experience and efficiency of the Vendor.

+- d.
 Quality of performance of previous engagements. - e.
 Previous and existing compliance by the Vendor with laws and regulations relating to the Contract. - f.
-Sufficiency of the financial resources and ability of the Vendor to perform the Contract or provide the Commodity, or Service or Construction. - g.
-Quality, availability and adaptability of the Commodities, or Servicesor Construction to the particular use required.
+Sufficiency of the financial resources and ability of the Vendor to perform the Contract or provide the Commodity or Service. - g.
+Quality, availability and adaptability of the Commodities or Services to the particular use required. - h.

-- h.
 Ability of the Vendor to provide further maintenance and Service for the use of the subject of the Contract. - i.
 Number and scope of conditions attached to the Bid. - j.
 Qualifications of Vendor, licensing and corporate qualifications. - k.
-Evidence of negative litigation history. - I. Use of one or more subcontractors with a record of poor performance. - 5.
+Evidence of negative litigation history. - 1.
+Use of one or more subcontractors with a record of poor performance. - 5.
 For the purposes of this Section, the County may consider evidence from the ten (10) year period preceding the subject Invitation to Bid. - 6.
-In the event the lowest, Responsive Bid submitted by a Responsible Vendor exceeds the architectural or engineering cost estimates, the County Manager or Designee is authorized, when time or economic considerations preclude rebidding of work of a reduced scope, to negotiate an adjustment of the scope of work with the Responsible Vendor with the lowest, Responsive, Bid, in order to bring the Bid within the amount of available funds. - B. Request for Proposal - The Request for Proposal method of Procurement is used when it is not practicable for the County to specifically define the scope of work for which the Commodities, or Services or Construction are needed.
+In the event the lowest, Responsive Bid submitted by a Responsible Vendor exceeds the architectural or engineering cost estimates, the County Manager or Designee is authorized, when time or economic considerations preclude re-bidding of work of a reduced scope, to negotiate an adjustment of the scope of work with the Responsible Vendor with the lowest, Responsive, Bid, in order to bring the Bid within the amount of available funds.

+B. Request for Proposal

+- 1. The Request for Proposal method of Procurement is used when it is not practicable for the County to specifically define the scope of work for which the Commodities or Services are needed.
 Instead, the County can describe what it wants to accomplish but the methods or means to accomplish the desired outcome cannot be easily defined.
 There may be several methods available to accomplish a task and the County is considering all the available options. - 2.
-Requests for Proposal shall include a description of desired outcome to be accomplished through the Procurement, evaluation criteria for the specific Procurement, which set forth the relative importance of price, if any, and the other evaluation criteria, and all principal terms and conditions applicable to the Procurement. - 3.
-All Responses to a Request for Proposal that are deemed to meet the basic requirements of the Competitive Procurement and have not been rejected shall be distributed to a selection an evaluation committee for review in accordance with the established time frames outlined in the Competitive Procurement.
+Requests for Proposal shall include a description of desired outcome to be accomplished through the Procurement, evaluation criteria for the specific Procurement which set forth the relative importance of price and the other evaluation criteria, and all principal terms and conditions applicable to the Procurement - 3.
+All Responses to a Request for Proposal that are deemed to meet the basic requirements of the Competitive Procurement and have not been rejected shall be distributed to a selection committee for review in accordance with the established time frames outlined in the Competitive Procurement.
 Proposers shall be ranked by an evaluation committee designated by the Board or Procurement Management Department based upon the evaluation criteria included within the Request for Proposal.
 Presentations/Interviews may be held by the evaluation committee for consideration.

-The evaluation committee may request presentations/interviews for further consideration. - 4.
-The selection will be Aawarded to the highest ranked Proposer or as outlined in the Solicitation documents.
+4. The selection will be Awarded to the highest ranked Proposer or as outlined in the Solicitation documents.